 The Steamboat Era

 Around 1878, the introduction of passenger boats marked a significant development in Magnetawan's transportation history.
-The first of these vessels was the "Armour," followed by the "Wenonah," and later the "Glenada."
-These boats departed from Burk's Falls at 7:30 AM and reached Magnetawan around noon, making stops at Youngers, Ashdowns, and Ballams landings along the river, as well as Midlothian, Geddes, and Cowans wharf on the lake whenever they were flagged down or had cargo to pick up.
+The first of these vessels was the "Pioneer" built in 1879 followed by the "Armour," "Wenonah," and later the "Glenada."
+These boats departed from Burk's Falls and reached Magnetawan around noon, originally making stops at Youngers, Ashdowns, and Ballams landings along the river, as well as Midlothian, Geddes, and Cowans wharf.
+They also stopped whenever they were flagged down or had cargo to pick up.
 You can still see the old steamboat stop / boarding house in Magnetawan today, it's located at the bridge on the north side.

 During the summer months, boats were the lifeline for transporting mail, merchants' supplies, and tourists.
 These boats traveled as far as Ahmic Harbour, making stops at various tourist wharves along the lake.
 There were even moonlight boat excursions which ventured as far as Lake Cecebe and would return to port late into the night.
 Allen Kennedy served as the first lock master, followed by Frank Stewart, who held the position for an impressive 29 years.